 Visual Arts School of 21st Century Skills

 Women owned and operated by Her Farm Films

 Human Resources.
 Our existing team of educated and trained young women will be the instructors.
 Sushila Aryal, for example is thirty years old, with 5 years direct experience on air in radio, a Master Degree in Sociology and currently is pursuing a law degree as well.
 Sushila, in addition to her radio experience is a skilled editor with Final Cut and Logic Pro, an excellent portrait photographer and filmmaker.
-Our team of eight such women will manage the classroom.
+Our team of six such women will manage the classroom.

 From training to jobs

 The business community in Nepal is just waking up to internet and social media advertising and the demand for quality photography of all kinds; products, scenery, adventure activities and more is on the rise daily.
 Likewise, these same business users are hungry for video that helps sell their programs and products.
-Outside of the capital city, there are almost zero resources available for the business community to pull from.

-The financial support for Her Farm and Her Farm films has come from The Global Mountain Fund, a US 501c3 charitable organization founded by Scott MacLennan, who is the husband of Sunita Subedi Sharma, the founder and matriarch of Her Farm.
+The financial support for Her Farm and Her Farm films has thus far come from The Global Mountain Fund, a US 501c3 charitable organization founded by Scott MacLennan, who is the husband of Sunita Subedi Sharma, the founder and matriarch of Her Farm.
 Sunita was recently named the World Experiences Foundation's Global Citizen Award recipient and received as well a citation from the House of Representatives of the State of New Mexico.
 Learn more at www.MountainFund.org

 What's it take to make this all happen?